ShqxS/getir-tech-challange/README.md

 You can use the given postman collection (**Getir.postman_collection.json**) for testing the APIs

 ## Running instructions on docker
-Go to destination of each service and run
+Go to destination of each services and run
 ```
 mvn clean package
 ```